 - You hold a politically restricted position for another local authority;

-- You are the subject of a bankruptcy restrictions order or interim order;
+- You are the subject of a bankruptcy restrictions order, or interim order;

-- You have within five years before the election been convicted in the UK, Channel Islands or Isle of Man, of any offence that carries a sentence of imprisonment (whether suspended or not) for a period of not less than three months without the option of a fine; or
+- You have within five years before the election been convicted in the UK, Channel Islands, or Isle of Man, of any offence that carries a sentence of imprisonment (whether suspended or not) for a period of not less than three months without the option of a fine; or

 - You have been disqualified under the Representation of the People Act 1983 for corrupt or illegal practices.

-What does being a Councillors involve?
+What does being a Councillor involve?

 The role requires commitment, hard work and balancing the needs and interests of residents, with the political party you may represent (if any) and the Council.

-What is expected of a Councillor:
+What is expected of a Councillor?

-- Representing the ward for which they are elected
+- Representing the ward for which they are elected;

-- Developing and reviewing Council policy
+- Developing and reviewing Council policy;

-- Scrutinising decisions taken by the Council’s Executive
+- Scrutinising decisions taken by the Council’s Executive;

-- Regulatory, quasi-judicial and statutory duties such as planning and licensing committees
+- Regulatory, quasi-judicial and statutory duties such as planning and licensing committees;

-- Community leadership and engagement
+- Community leadership and engagement.

 Do Councillors get paid?

-Councillors do not receive a salary, but they do get a Members allowance in recognition of their time and expenses incurred while on Council business.
+Councillors do not receive a salary, but they do get a Member’s Allowance in recognition of their time and expenses incurred while on Council business.

 How do Councils work?